OfficeDev/office-js-docs-pr/docs/excel/run-code-on-document-open.md

 ---
 title: Run code in your Office Add-in when the document opens
-description: 'Run code in your Office Add-in add-in when the document opens.' ms.date: 12/02/2020
+description: 'Learn how to run code in your Office Add-in add-in when the document opens.' ms.date: 12/02/2020
 localization_priority: Normal
 ---